Double Dutch Resort offers you a comfortable stay

 Candle House (CH) is a DeLuxe non-AC.

-Thai Nivas (TN) has two DeLuxe twin rooms (two single beds).
+Thai Nivas (TN) has two DeLuxe twin rooms (two single beds) and AC on request.

 Shanti Nivas (SN) is our romantic stand alone DeLuxe cottage, with a king size double bed, a wide veranda and a superb view.